How to set up an Advanced filter in Excel 2003, and send data to a different sheet, or remove duplicates.

 it will pass through the Excel advanced filter.
 In the example below

-customer must be MegaMart AND product must be Cookies AND total must be greater than 500.
+customer must begin with MegaMart AND product must begin with Cookies AND total must be greater than 500.

 Criteria on different rows are joined with an OR operator.
 In the